nbicocchi/learn-java-core/assets/slides/E8 - Java NIO.md

 boolean pathExists = Files.exists(path, new LinkOption[]{ LinkOption.NOFOLLOW_LINKS});
 ```

-Notice the second parameter of the `Files.exists()` method.
-This parameter is an array of options that influence how the `Files.exists()` determines if the path exists or not.
+The second parameter is an array of options that influence how the `Files.exists()` determines if the path exists or not.
 In this example above the array contains the `LinkOption.NOFOLLOW_LINKS` which means that the `Files.exists()` method should not follow symbolic links in the file system to determine if the path exists.

 ### Files.is*
 The `Files` class provides a set of methods for verifying files properties.